sermah/sermah/README.md

 - 👋 Hi, I’m @sermah;
 - 👀 I’m interested in programming, gamedev, pixel-art and Minecraft;
-- 🌱 I’m currently learning a lot of stuff;
-- 💞️ I'm a junior in C#.
-Also I do Minecraft BE Addons;
 - 📫 Telegram: @Sermah

 <!---